chaos-cb/matrix-docker/docker/README.md

 This registration addon also has an `/api/token` endpoint to create/disable/list tokens.
 However, for security reasons this endpoint is not routed/forwarded by the reverse proxy (i.e. not configured in the `Caddyfile`).
 More on this in the documentation: https://github.com/zeratax/matrix-registration/wiki/reverse-proxy

 In order to access this endpoint (e.g. to create tokens), please do this from the Docker host machine.
 For this, the addon's port 5000 is forwarded to the host (in docker compose file).
 Make sure that this port is not exposed to the internet (check the host's firewall).
+You can then e.g. use port-forwarding to your local computer when connecting via ssh to the host (see ssh parameter -L).

 There is a convenience bash script [data-registration/create_token.sh](data-registration/create_token.sh), which was taken from the matrix-registration documentation as well: https://github.com/zeratax/matrix-registration/wiki/script-examples